almatsy159/almatsy159/README.md

   + Documents will be written and stored in json
   + Have a field Null autorized for Metadoc id
   + Document will be represented via two items in db metadata and data.
-  + Metadata will be stored
+  + Metadata will be stored in a classical table and Data in json.

 ## About Repos :

-### in the "training" repo
+### "training" repo
 we put some of my work while in training
 (php project is already added, we'll add later the java project and the one made for emmaus note : ADAI training was made during covid confinment changing a bit methods and possibilities.

+### "tools" repo
-### in the "tools" repo, we will add all program that are exploitable, it may need to transform outputs in json or to make a program that do it (should exist on one disk) /!\ need to be created !
+we will add all program that are exploitable, it may need to transform outputs in json or to make a program that do it (should exist on one disk) /!\ need to be created !

+### "prog" repo
-### in the "prog" repo, we will allow ourselves to have a more flexible structure , it may depend of the directory don't forget to read the readme files
+we will allow ourselves to have a more flexible structure , it may depend of the directory don't forget to read the readme files

+### "api" repo
-### in the "api" repo, an api already exist but it's structe hasn't been designed yet neither it's manual
+an api already exist but it's structe hasn't been designed yet neither it's manual

-### in the "django portfolio" project you will find the description of the entire project and the project itself.
+### "django portfolio" project
+you will find the description of project and the project itself.

-Here is a quck preview of what is done in this project.
+### "site" repo

-### in the "site" repo, we will load all html render and static static sites  /!\ need to be created !
+we will load all html render and static static sites  /!\ need to be created !

+### "project" repo
-### in the "project" repo, for now there is only EditDoc it's a document editor there is a lot of functionnality (actually needing to affine the redirection system inside of the tools!)
-note : here again read the readme to have a better understanding of the project
+for now there is only EditDoc it's a document editor there is a lot of functionnality (actually needing to affine the redirection system inside of the tools!) note : here again read the readme to have a better understanding of the project

+### "meta" repo
-### in "meta" repo, firstly all goods pratictices must be written out, feed it with each tech / concept learned. it's the repo that will need most of "GED" "electronic document handling?"
-eventually ressource script and other things will be found there too.
+firstly all goods pratictices must be written out, feed it with each tech / concept learned. it's the repo that will need most of "GED" "electronic document handling?" eventually ressource script and other things will be found there too.